Introducing the K2 – The new 2-person keel dinghy

-It is designed to sail with a small angle of heel so that the bulb weight provides righting moment and hence contributes to potential speed as well as increasing stability.
-Stability further increases as it heels in gusts, ensuring smooth sailing motion and greatly reducing the risk of knock down, and if the boat is knocked down it is self-righting without crew intervention in most conditions.
+It is designed to sail with a small angle of the heel so that the bulb weight provides righting moment and hence contributes to potential speed as well as increased stability.
+Stability further increases as it heels in gusts, ensuring smooth sailing motion and greatly reducing the risk of knockdown, and if the boat is knocked down it is self-righting without crew intervention in most conditions.

 The hull mouldings and rig are as light as practical so that K2 can be handled easily on shore for launching and recovery.
 The hull weight is kept low by lightweight foam sandwich construction which is vacuum consolidated to ensure strong and stiff mouldings.

 The modern rig comprises a North Mylar mainsail of square top design which is both powerful but easily controlled and de-powered in a blow.
 Alternatively, a Dacron sail with reef may be used so sail area can be reduced in a breeze.